 History of Sexually Transmitted Diseases from Syphilis to AIDS (Department of History) - Taught by Powel H. Kazanjian, MD, PhD, Infectious Diseases Division Chief and Professor of Internal Medicine, Epidemiology, and History.
 This course covers the history of sexually transmitted diseases from the middle ages to the twenty-first century.
 Themes include changing ideas about disease causality, the nature of demographic and epidemiological change, the social and cultural significance and impact of each disease, the organized public health response to each outbreak, and the development and limitations of medical therapeutics and technologies.
 Learn more about the course and view course syllabus.

 Infectious Diseases Fellowship Training Program

-Our Infectious Diseases Fellowship Training Program is two years in length and is a combination of clinical and research training.
+Our Infectious Diseases Fellowship Training Program includes a combination of clinical and research training.
+While many fellows complete the training in 2 years, opportunities for additional training are available.
 We appreciate that each fellow’s goals are different and believe that the opportunities offered at Michigan Medicine, including the U-M Medical Center, numerous ambulatory clinics, and the VA Ann Arbor Healthcare System training facilities, along with the division’s diverse programs, clinics, and elective opportunities allow fellows to meet those goals.

 The annual F. Robert Fekety, Jr, MD Lecture in Infectious Diseases honors the work and commitment of Dr. Robert Fekety, founder and first Chief of the Infectious Diseases Division.